Photo: Peregrine falcon, Ken Billington, public domain

 How Can I support you?

-You can support our work by buying us a coffee.
-This will help with running costs and developing new projects.
+You can also buy us a coffee to help with running costs and developing new projects.

 ISN'T POINTING TO THE KINGDOM OF GOD TOO OTHERWORLDLY?